Chimpanzee Tracking in Uganda

 - Chimps need freedom therefore no provoking them once you enter the park.

-- A distance of about 8m is very important between you and the chimpanzees.
+- Keep a distance of 8 meters between you and the chimpanzees.

 - People with diseases such as flu or diarrhoea should refrain from visiting the park.